duereg/manager-readme/README.md

 I drink too much coffee.
 I'm grumpy and slow if I haven't had coffee.

 I like to cook but I'm a complete amateur.
 I make an OK breakfast.
+I lived in Australia for a bit and acquired a taste for Vegemite.

 # Overview
 This is a new document and still a work in progress.
 It’s meant to be documentation on me.